 Not only is the theming at Skipper Canteen unique, but the menu also features some adventurous foods, with names of dishes inspired by the Jungle Cruise.
 You’ve got a selection of unique appetizers, entrees, desserts, and beverages.

-We started with the new Sustainable Fish for $32, which recently changed.
-This is “Not Piranha” served over Bok Choy, Lotus Root, Bell Peppers, and Shiitake Mushrooms in a light Ginger-Lemon Grass Broth.
+Now onto some new things!
+The Sustainable Fish for $32, has recently changed.
+It is now “Not Piranha” served over Bok Choy, Lotus Root, Bell Peppers, and Shiitake Mushrooms in a light Ginger-Lemon Grass Broth.
 The fish that we were served was Striped Sea Bass.
 This is a nice light option for those who don’t want a heavy meal.

 This fish was cooked very well, and as you can see, it was nice and flaky.
 The broth was almost like a miso broth — it added a nice flavor but wasn’t too salty.
 The flavor of the fish was peppery, but not overwhelmingly so.
 But if you don’t like pepper, keep that in mind if you consider ordering this.
 We also kind of wish this had come with rice rather than vegetables.

-Then it was time to dig into Irrawaddy Irma’s Hanger Steak for $38.
+Then it was time to dig into another new menu item, the Irrawaddy Irma’s Hanger Steak for $38.
 This is Ginger and Soy-marinated Sliced Hanger Steak served with Garlic Rice, Frisée, and Pickled Onions.
 So the steak is good, but it doesn’t stand out from other steaks you can get at Disney World, so we’re not sure we’d order this again.
 Maybe if it had a sauce or some kind of other flavor added to it, we would’ve rated this higher.

 We were pleased that we ordered it medium rare and that’s how it came out, though.
 But again, there are much better places in Disney World to get steak.
 It was also strange that we didn’t receive a steak knife with it.

-Finally, we got the Senegali Sal’s Short Rib for $36.
+The third new item we ordered was the Senegali Sal’s Short Rib for $36.
 It’s a Berbere-spiced Short Rib, Sweet Potato Silk with Sautéed Greens and Cucumber, and Root Vegetable Slaw.
 We’re just going to say this was probably our favorite of the three new menu items.
 We found the flavor really unique — it almost had like a cinnamon or nutmeg fall kind of thing going on.

 We think this is exactly the kind of thing to order in the fall or winter.
 It is a heavier dish, so you might not want to order this when it’s hot and humid out.
 However, it was delicious and we would order it again!

-Overall, though, we thought all three new dishes are a solid choice, depending on what you’re in the mood to eat.
+Overall, we thought all three new dishes are solid choices, along with the secret menu items, and the dessert!

 Nosh or Not